(See also Overview of Brain Infections.)

 If the spinal cord is affected, parts of the body may feel numb and weak.
 Which parts are affected depend on which parts of the spinal cord are affected (see Figure: Where Is the Spinal Cord Damaged?).
 People may have difficulty controlling bladder and bowel function.
 If the infection is severe, people may lose sensation, become paralyzed, and lose control of the bladder and bowels.

 A spinal tap (lumbar puncture) is done to obtain a sample of cerebrospinal fluid, which flows through the tissues (meninges) that cover the brain and spinal cord.
 Normally, the spinal fluid contains very few white blood cells.
 But when the brain and meninges are inflamed, the number of white cells in cerebrospinal fluid increases.
 To identify the virus causing encephalitis, doctors take samples of blood and cerebrospinal fluid and test them for antibodies to the virus when the person is sick and later when the person is recovering.
-If the increase in antibodies in cerebrospinal fluid is greater than the increase in the blood, the diagnosis is confirmed.
 Sometimes techniques are used to grow (culture) viruses in the cerebrospinal fluid so that they can be identified more easily.
-Enteroviruses can be cultured, but most other viruses cannot.
+Some enteroviruses (such as those that can cause polio-like illnesses) can be cultured, but most other viruses cannot.

 The polymerase chain reaction (PCR) technique is used to identify many of the viruses that can cause encephalitis.
-PCR, which produces many copies of a gene, can detect the genetic material of these viruses in a sample of cerebrospinal fluid.
-Prompt identification of the herpes simplex virus is essential because the encephalitis it causes is destructive and, if untreated, is often fatal.
+PCR, which produces many copies of a gene, is used to detect the genetic material of these viruses in a sample of cerebrospinal fluid.
+Prompt identification of the herpes simplex virus by PCR is difficult, so treatment is usually started immediately if the herpes simplex virus is thought to be the cause.
+Prompt treatment is essential because the encephalitis it causes is destructive and, if untreated, is often fatal.
 Immediate treatment can help lessen the severity of symptoms and prevent death.